brkessler99/data_550_midterm_project/README.md

 This repository contains the files needed to render `midterm_project_report.html`.
-It contains a hierarchically ordered set of `code` folders, a folder wit hthe raw data set `wastewater_feb25.csv.zip`, a folder with the clean data set `wastewater_clean.csv`, a folder with the code output, the RMarkdown file `midterm_project_report.Rmd` and its associated .html file, a .gitignore file, and a Makefile that contains GNU Make commands for rendering the report and its components.
+It contains a hierarchically ordered set of `code` folders, a folder with the raw data set `wastewater_feb25.csv.zip`, a folder with the clean data set `wastewater_clean.csv`, a folder with the code output, the RMarkdown file `midterm_project_report.Rmd` and its associated .html file, a .gitignore file, a Makefile that contains GNU Make commands for rendering the report and its components, and a config file that allows the user to customize the report.
 Briefly, this analysis provides the descriptive epidemiology of SARS-CoV-2 surveillance in the United States by US region from 2020-2024.

 # Instructions for generating the report